Jamaat-ul-Muslimeen

 Jamaat-ul-Muslimeen (Arabic/Urdu: جماعة المسلمين), literally translated as "Group or party of Muslims", is a Pakistani religious organization.
 Based in Karachi, Sindh, Pakistan, it was founded by Masood Ahmad in January 1962.
-The present leader of the organization is Muhammad Ishtiaq who became the ameer after the death of Masood Ahmed in 1997.
+The present leader of the organization is Syed Zain ul Abideen, who is the ameer after the death of Mohammad Ishtiaq in 2024.
+Muhammad Ishtiaq died on 27 November 2024.

 Jamaat-ul-Muslimeen closely resembles the Ahl-i Hadith sect in their insistence upon the primary sources of an original monotheistic Islam and a total rejection of fiqh.

 Criticism by Sunnis

 Sunni scholars accuse Jamaat al-Muslimeen of misinterpreting certain Qur'anic texts and hadiths.
 They assert that the founder Masood Ahmad expressed his personal opinions, overlooking the works and understandings of other mainstream Muslim scholars.
-They also charge the Jamaat with takfir, i.e., considering all other Muslims, outside the organization, to be Kafirs or unbelievers.